julelang/manual/src/std/jule-parser.md

 fn parse_file(mut f: &File): &FileInfo
 ```
 Parses fileset's tokens and builds AST.\
-Returns nil if f is not real.
+Returns nil if f is not real. \
+File should not contain comment tokens.

 ---